nvcuong/nvcuong.github.io/_pages/about.md

 {% include base_path %}

 I am an Assistant Professor in Statistics in the Department of Mathematical Sciences, Durham University.
 My research interests are statistical machine learning and artificial intelligence.
-See my [research](https://nvcuong.github.io/research/){:target="_blank"} and [publications](https://nvcuong.github.io/publications/){:target="_blank"} for more details of my work.
+See my [publications](https://nvcuong.github.io/publications/){:target="_blank"} for more details of my work.

 **Previous positions:**
 - 2021--2023: Assistant Professor in Computer Science at Florida International University